Lower Macungie Township, Pennsylvania: Transportation

 As of 2022, there were 166.31 mi of public roads in Lower Macungie Township, of which 3.60 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 37.45 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 125.26 mi were maintained by the township.

-The most prominent major highway serving Lower Macungie Township is Interstate 78, which briefly passes through the extreme northern tip of the township.
+The most prominent major highway serving Lower Macungie Township is I-78, which briefly passes through the extreme northern tip of the township.
 Pennsylvania Route 309 becomes concurrent with I-78 there on its way southbound.
-Interstate 476 follows the Pennsylvania Turnpike's Northeast Extension along a northwest-southeast alignment across the northeastern part of the township, but the nearest interchange is in South Whitehall Township.
+I-476 follows the Pennsylvania Turnpike's Northeast Extension along a northwest–southeast alignment across the northeastern part of the township; the nearest interchange is in South Whitehall Township.

-Lower Macungie's main north-to-south local roads are Pennsylvania Route 100, Spring Creek Road, Willow Road, Brookside Road, and both Pennsylvania Route 29 and Cedar Crest Boulevard in the extreme east.
-Main east-to-west roads include U.S. Route 222, Lower Macungie Road, and Mountain Road in the south.
+Lower Macungie's main north-to-south local roads are Route 100, Spring Creek Road, Willow Road, Brookside Road, and both Route 29 and Cedar Crest Boulevard in the extreme east.
+Main east-to-west roads include US 222, Lower Macungie Road, and Mountain Road in the south.
 Sauerkraut Lane is a residential route extending from Indian Creek Road just west of Emmaus four miles west to Route 100 and is being extended to Spring Creek Road north of Alburtis.

 LANta buses serve the northern tier of the township on LANta's bus route 322.
-The Park & Ride lot in Wescosville provides intercity bus service.
+The Park and Ride lot in Wescosville provides intercity bus service.